open-physiology/open-physiology-viewer/manual/editors.md

 and transition from one editing state to another (undo/redo) are performed via a vertical toolbar in the right part of the viewer.

+### Lyph definition

+#### Edit properties
+A correct lyph definition should include properties `id` and `name` that are used to identify the purpose of the lyph and include it into the model graph by reference from other resources.
+One can edit these properties via the right hand edit panel in the Lyph Editor.
+When identifier is changed, all references to the selected lyph are replaced to the new identifier.
+Identifies should comply to the ApiNATOMY schema, i.e., should not contain spaces or start from a digit.
+Lyph name usually reflects its physiological meaning.
+However, names can be ambiguous, so to properly specify a physiological part represented by a lyph, modellers should annotate it with appropriate ontology terms.
+Several terms can be assigned to each lyph, one can add and remove ontology annotations using a plus icon and icons with trash bin next to the terms in a list.
+Once an annotation is added, it has a generated temporary identifier that needs to be replaced with a proper term reference.
+Such a reference typically consists of an ontology prefix followed by a semicolon separator, and a term identifier in the chosen ontology, e.g., `UBERON:0001898` for hypothalamus in the [Uber-anatomy ontology](https://www.ebi.ac.uk/ols4/ontologies/uberon), or `FMA:5875` for the white communicating ramus in the [Foundational Model of Anatomy](https://www.ebi.ac.uk/ols4/ontologies/fma/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FFMA_5875) ontology.

 #### Delete definition
 Unlike `delete` operations described below which are context dependent, `Delete definition` can be performed from any tree and only removes the chosen lyph declaration.
 This may produce a model with undefined references which will trigger a warning in the ApiNATOMY model (the tool will generate an artificial lyph to proceed with the visualization).

 #### Define as material or Define as lyph